bluecamel/tello_ros_docker/README.md

 The default entrypoint is `scripts/docker/launch.sh`.
 This will source the environment files and runs `ros2 launch tello_gazebo simple_launch.py`.
 If everything works, a gazebo window should open with the Tello model on the ground.

 # Running other launch files
 You can change `scripts/docker/launch.sh` to run whatever you want.
-You might also want to peak at `scripts/docker/run.sh` to see how a separate launch file could be selected from the CLI.
+You might also want to peek at `scripts/docker/run.sh` to see how a separate launch file could be selected from the CLI.

 If you change the launch file, remember that you'll need to build the image again.
 This should be pretty quick, as most of the image can be built from cached layers.